 3.06.A.
-Post-construction Capital Expenditures Needs Over a Term
+Post-Construction Capital Expenditures Needs Over a Term

 Not required for Minnesota Housing with exception to federally funded projects.
-Refer to Chapter 7 for post-construction capital expenditure projection requirements.
+Refer to Chapter 7 (Design, Construction, and Property Standards for Federally Funded Projects) for post-construction capital expenditure projection requirements.